 - Avoid constipation.
 Having a bowel movement anywhere from three times daily to once every other day is normal.
 This helps limit a buildup of gas-producing bacteria.
 Hydration and exercise can help keep things moving in this department, too.

 - Review your medications.
 Talk to your doctor if you think you need to make a change.

 - Limit carbonated beverages and fermented foods.
 These products add more gas and feed the bacteria in your digestive tract.
 Drinks containing high fructose corn syrup can do the same thing, so cut back when you can.

 Ultimately, Dr. Lee’s tips should help relieve your gas problem — and perhaps make you less anxious in social situations.

-It’s also important to talk to your doctor about any changes in your health.
-“Consult your physician if you’ve had a change in bowel movements (especially if they are sudden) or if you feel that something isn’t right,” she says.
+It’s important to talk to your doctor about any changes in your health.
+“Consult your physician if you’ve had a change in bowel movements — especially if they’re sudden, or if you feel that something isn’t right,” Dr. Lee says.

 If you are experiencing other gastrointestinal symptoms in addition to excessive gas, you need to share that information with your doctor as well.
 Some symptoms to note include:

 - A constant feeling of pressure in the abdomen

 - Sudden, unexplained weight loss